-In the last decade, acquisition devices have become even more accurate and accessible for nonexpert users.
-This has lead to a rapid growth of various imaging applications.
+During the past decades, image sensing devices such as video cameras and depth sensors have quickly become more accurate and accessible for non-expert users.
+This has lead to a rapid growth of various imaging applications (Tung, & Matsuyama, 2012).
 In particular, the scientific community has shown a real interest to human body part detection and tracking.
 For example, face detection in images is nowadays a popular and well explored topic (Viola, & Jones, 2001; Hjelmas, & Low, 2002; Choudhury, Schmid, & Mikolajczyk, 2003).
 In (Viola, & Jones, 2001), the authors proposed a cascade of boosted tree classifiers of Haar-like features.
 The classifier is first trained on positive and negative samples, and then the detection is performed by sliding a search window through candidate images and checking whether a region contains an object of interest or not.
 The technique is known to be fast and efficient, and can be tuned to detect any kind of object class if the classifier is trained on good samples.

-Tracking in video is a popular field of research as well.
-Recognition from video is still challenging because frames are often of low quality, and details can be small (e.g. in video surveillance).
-Various approaches were proposed to track image features (Lucas, & Kanade, 1981; Tomasi, & Kanade, 1991; Lowe, 2004; Lucena, Fuertes, & de la Blanca, 2004; Tola, Lepetit, & Fua, 2008).
+Similarly, tracking in video is also a popular field of research as image streams are now ubiquitous.
+However, object recognition in video data is still challenging when resolution is low (e.g., in video surveillance) and noise is high (e.g., due motion blur).
+Various approaches were proposed to extract image features for pattern matching and tracking (Lucas, & Kanade, 1981; Tomasi, & Kanade, 1991; Lowe, 2004; Lucena, Fuertes, & de la Blanca, 2004; Tola, Lepetit, & Fua, 2008).
 Lucas, Tomasi and Kanade first select the good features which are optimal for tracking, and then keep the tracks of these features in consecutive frames.
 The KLT feature tracker is often used for optical flow estimation to estimate the deformations between two frames.
 As a differential method, it assumes that the pixel intensity of objects is not significantly different between two frames.

-Techniques based on prediction and correction as Kalman filter, and more recently particle filters have become widely used (Isard, & Blake, 1998; Doucet, Godsill, & Andrieu, 2000; Perez, Hue, Vermaak, & Gangnet, 2002; Sugimoto, Yachi, & Matsuyama, 2003; Okuma, Taleghani, de Freitas, Kakade, Little, & Lowe, 2004; Dornaika, & Davoine, 2005; Wang, Chen, & Gao, 2005; Li, Ai, Yamashita, Lao, & Kawade, 2007; Ross, Lim, Lin, & Yang, 2007; Kim, Kumar, Pavlovic, & Rowley, 2008).
+Techniques based on prediction and correction such as Meanshift (Cheng, 1995; Comaniciu, Ramesh, & Meer, 2000; Comaniciu, Ramesh, & Meer, 2003), Kalman filter (Kalman, 1960; Terzopoulos, & Szeliski, 1992; Blake, Curwen, & Zisserman, 1993; Rehg and Kanade, 1994), and more recently particle filters have become widely used (Isard, & Blake, 1998; Doucet, Godsill, & Andrieu, 2000; Perez, Hue, Vermaak, & Gangnet, 2002; Sugimoto, Yachi, & Matsuyama, 2003; Okuma, Taleghani, de Freitas, Kakade, Little, & Lowe, 2004; Dornaika, & Davoine, 2005; Wang, Chen, & Gao, 2005; Li, Ai, Yamashita, Lao, & Kawade, 2007; Ross, Lim, Lin, & Yang, 2007; Kim, Kumar, Pavlovic, & Rowley, 2008).
 Particle filters (or sequential Monte Carlo or Condensation) are Bayesian model estimation techniques based on simulation.
 The basic idea is to approximate a sequence of probability distributions using a large set of random samples (called particles).
 Then the particles are propagated through the frames based on importance sampling and resampling mechanisms.
 Usually, the particles converge rapidly to the distributions of interest.
 The algorithm allows robust tracking of objects in cluttered scene, and can handle non-linear motion models more complex than those commonly used in Kalman filters.
 The major differences between the different particle filter based approaches rely on the design of the sampling strategies, which make particles having higher probability mass in regions of interest.